lfex/ltest/README.rst

 if it makes sense to break things up in a more fine-grained manner, feel free to do so :-)

+Furthermore, LFE projects support a standard directory layout for separating unit, integration, and system tests.
+These are written as modules in their own directories, but compiled to the standard ``.eunit`` directory.
+Modules of a particular type (e.g., unit, integration, etc.) are distinguished by a module name prefix.

 For a working example of such a structure, see the layout of the ``lfeunit`` project itself: it uses just such a setup.